Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Result

 In order to attain a maximum photon collection efficiency, we develop the cavity so that most of the cavity photons are emitted through the mirror with high transmission loss.
-This outcoupling efficiency is estimated by combining the results of finesse measurement with a separate calibration: We measure the transmission of 8 mirrors in the same coating run as the output mirror, using the setting shown in Fig.~\ref{fig:transmission}.
+This outcoupling efficiency (see our definition in Sec.~1) is estimated by combining the results of finesse measurement with a separate calibration: We measure the transmission of 8 mirrors in the same coating run as the output mirror, using the setting shown in Fig.~\ref{fig:transmission}.
+The anodized pinhole in front of the mirror is tilted for preventing the back-reflection/scattering, at the surface of the pinhole, from propagating to the powermeter.
+In the experiment, we tilt the pinhole by $\sim$10$^\circ$, check that such influence is negligible, and measure the transmittance.
 The averaged transmittance $T$ is 218(9)~ppm at 780~nm and 220(4)~ppm at 795~nm.
 The uncertainties are dominated by the statistical error that corresponds to the standard deviation of the transmittances of all measured mirrors.
 The contribution of the systematic error, the linearity of the powermeter, is 0.8\% of the statistical error in the 780-nm mirror measurement and 2\% of the statistical one in the 795-nm measurement.
 Given the total optical loss of our cavity $L_{\rm{tot}}=2\pi/F$ is 236(6)~ppm at 780~nm and 221(6)~ppm at 795~nm, we acquire outcoupling efficiencies of $T/L_{\rm{tot}}$ of $0.92(4)$ and $0.99^{+1}_{-3}$ at each wavelength.
-Note that we define this outcoupling efficiency as the probability that an intracavity photon is transmitted to the mirror of high-transmission loss.
-When generating single photons with this system, single atoms in the cavity are driven by a laser from the cavity side.
+When generating single photons with this system, single atoms in the cavity are driven by a laser from an orthogonal direction with respect to the cavity axis.
 The obtained $T/L_{\rm{tot}}$ corresponds to the upper bound of the single-photon generation efficiency: This efficiency is reduced from the outcoupling efficiency by the probability of atomic emission to the free space, imperfect excitation of the atoms, optical loss from the cavity to the photodetector, and limited quantum efficiency of the detector.